-Serbia: South Stream issues is a topic for EU & Moscow talks, says Srbijagas CEO24.
-December 2013. / News Serbia Energy
+Serbia: South Stream issues is a topic for EU & Moscow talks, says Srbijagas CEO, News Serbia Energy

 Construction of “South Stream” gas pipeline is important for Europe and Serbia, because it brings gas from new sources, says Dusan Bajatovic, “Srbijagas” general director.
 These gas amounts are necessary because it is impossible to catch up them with alternative energy sources, which are currently more expensive, says Bajatovic.